-Mr. Cobbold called on the minister to support the inclusion of specific equity objectives in the National School Reform Agreement which is being reviewed by the Productivity Commission.
+Mr Cobbold called on Minister Clare to support the inclusion of specific equity objectives in the National School Reform Agreement which is being reviewed by the Productivity Commission.

-"Equity is only vaguely defined in the current agreement.
-It can be interpreted in a myriad of ways to avoid accountability.
-A clear national statement is needed to guide education policy and funding and to monitor progress towards achieving equity in school outcomes.
-We propose the following definition:
+"A clear national statement is needed to guide education policy and funding and to monitor progress towards achieving equity in school outcomes," he said.

-All students should receive an adequate education and school outcomes for different social groups such as low SES, Indigenous and remote area students should be similar to high SES students.
+"We propose the following definition: All students should receive an adequate education and school outcomes for different social groups such as low SES, Indigenous and remote area students should be similar to high SES students.

-"This definition is consistent with the approach adopted by the original Gonski Report on school funding.
+"This definition is consistent with the approach adopted by the original Gonski Report on school funding."

-"The minister should also commission a review of the funding loadings for disadvantaged students and schools.
-Research studies show that the loadings are far too low to make a significant difference to the achievement of these students and schools.
-They need to be five times larger than the basic loadings to lift the results of disadvantaged students to average levels, let alone get to the level of high SES students.
+Mr Cobbold called on Minister Clare to commission a review of the funding loadings for disadvantaged students and schools.

+"They need to be five times larger than the basic loadings to lift the results of disadvantaged students to average levels, let alone get to the level of high SES students," he said.

 "There are also many other pressing issues that the minister must engage with.
 These include reducing the teacher shortage, decreasing teacher workload and reversing the casualisation of teaching.

-These issues are contributing to attrition from the teaching workforce.
+"These issues are contributing to attrition from the teaching workforce.
 The Commonwealth can provide leadership and incentive on these matters."

 Authorised by Mary Franklyn, General Secretary, The State School Teachers' Union of W.A.
-ABN 54 478 094 635 © 2024
+ABN 54 478 094 635 $\ \odot$ 2024